Table of Contents

 Dosage and administration of Katuka

-- 1-3 gm for adults and 0.5-1 gm for children, taken two times daily after meal with water(before mean it can cause nausea and omitting).
+- 1-3 gm for adults and 0.5-1 gm for children, taken two times daily after the meal with water(before mean it can cause nausea and omitting).

 - Stop uses of Katuka immediately if jaundice condition is not improving after 5 days and should consult some doctor or hospital.